What is CE Marking?

 CE marking is required for many products sold in the EU.

-In this article, we explain What is CE marking is, how to place it correctly on your product and when you might need to use a Notified Body to help you with CE marking.
+In this article, we explain what CE Marking is, how to place it correctly on your product and when you might need to use a Notified Body to help you with CE marking.
 The article also includes a list of important information resources on CE Marking from the European Commission.

 CE Marking is not a quality mark and does not indicate that a product has been approved as safe by the EU or by any other authority.
 It indicates that the manufacturer has checked that these products meet EU safety, health, or environmental requirements.